SamuelGabriel/LMARENA-GAMING/README.md

 - when was the u-bahn in berlin build and was it build inside the city at the time or outside?
 - when was kreuzberg build? is it a new part of berlin, comparably?
 - how can i find the tangent of a polynomial?

+(I missed to note the first few questions, sorry.)

 ## Hard Mode Questions